 1. Polenta Pasticciata Modenese

-Modena's own Formula One polenta topping, beter than a Ferrari: it races straight from the mouth to the thighs without even a pit stop.
+Modena's own Formula One polenta topping, better than a Ferrari: it races straight from the mouth to the thighs without even a pit stop.polenta by following the steps illustrated in the recipe I posted a while back.

 While someone takes a shift at stirring, assemble: